Dairy free Potato Salad with Purslane and Fresh Herbs (dairy-free, gluten-free, grain-free)

 Potato salad - horiz2

 You can sometimes find purslane at farmer’s markets, but the easiest and best place to find it might be in your own backyard.
-Even if you don’t have a garden and especially if your backyard looks like an unkempt jungle.
+Even if you don’t have a garden… and especially if your backyard looks like an unkempt jungle!

-And by the way I’m not judging you one bit.
+And by the way, I’m not judging you one bit.
 In fact, you probably have the best crop of purslane going!

-How’s that you might ask?
+How’s that, you might ask?
 Well, you guessed it: purslane is a weed.
 A mighty fine weed with benefits, you might say, because I do!
 The truth is, many weeds are pretty shy about touting the benefits of their health assets.

 But many weeds have spectacular health benefits… beauty really is in the eye of the beholder.
 Purslane holds a special place in my heart.

 Great for vegetarians, vegans or others who have chosen not to consume any animal foods.
-Although our bodies can’t always convert these plant-based sources of omega-3 fatty acids into a usable form as well as it can those from animal foods, they’re still essential for so many things.
-I have covered the gamut of omega-3 supportive conditions in the past here and here.
+Although our bodies can’t always convert these plant-based sources of omega-3 fatty acids into a usable form as well as they can those from animal foods, they’re still essential for so many things.

 Potatoes small